florentpoujol/laravel-attributes-metadata/readme_v3.md

             'comments' => new HasMany([CommentModel::class, 'post_foreign']),
             'meta' => (new Json())->setDefault('{}'),

+            // instead of instanciating right away you can use the make 'meta' => Json::make(['setDefault' => '{}']),

-            'comments' => function () { return new HasMany(CommentModel::class, 'post_foreign'); },
+            // you can also wrap the instanciation in a closure or any callable 'comments' => function () { return new HasMany(CommentModel::class, 'post_foreign'); },
             // or with PHP7.4+ arrow function
             'meta' => fn() => (new JsonObject())->setDefault('{}'),